maxlevesque/list_all_valid_3j_symbols/README.md

 We define the maximum order (asked to user as standard input) by the maximum value allowed for j1 and j2.

-Non-zero 3-j symbols are given in the form ( j1 j2 j3, m1 m2 m3 ).
+Non-zero 3-j symbols are here given in the form ( j1 j2 j3, m1 m2 m3 ).

 #### Non-zero 3-j symbols up to order 0
 ```